shakeyourbunny/RWMS/README.md

 button, let the installer run and let Python be added to the search path.

-After that you can start directly python (.py) files from the explorer, but I recommend using the batch file rwms_sort.bat, because the python script does not wait after execution and there will just be some window flashing up due its nature of being a command-line program.
+After that you can start directly python (.py) files from the explorer, but I recommend using the batch file rwms_sort.bat.
+Default behaviour of RWMS is now that it will wait after a fatal error and after it is finished.
+This may be changed through the configuration file, though.

 #### Linux distributions
 Many distributions still have Python 2 as system default and RWMS is a pure Python 3 script; I did